rmurph07/M013-group10/README.md

 # PROGRAM 1 HOW TO: ENCODE STRING TO BINARY

 1. Input program Findcode into interpreter.
-2. Create a new text file called "text_input.txt" or input predetermined file called "text_input.txt" in M013-group10 GitHub
+2. Create a new text file called "text_input.txt" or input predetermined file called "text_input.txt" from M013-group10 GitHub
 3. Input string in text file (Ex: "abcdefgh")
 5. Run program
 6. The desired output will be in a file named "findcode_output.txt" and will be a string of binary values with the count in front (Ex: 4.10001).